 Lipitor belongs to a group of medications called “statins,” which lower cholesterol levels by blocking the HMG CoA reductase enzymes that your body produces for cholesterol production.
 It comes in pill form, and should be taken orally.
-It is also available as a generic, under the name Atorvastatin.
-To purchase it, you must obtain a valid prescription from your doctor.
+A prescription is required to purchase Lipitor or the generic called Atorvastatin.
+The generic alternative is not manufactured by the company that makes the brand product.

 Conditions Treated by Lipitor

 Lipitor is most often prescribed for the treatment of high cholesterol, though it is not a cure for this condition.
 It works by reducing “bad” LDL (low-density lipoprotein) cholesterol, while simultaneously increasing “good” HDL (high-density lipoprotein) cholesterol.
 In doing so, it helps to reduce the risk of cardiovascular problems like heart attack or stroke.
-Your doctor may also recommend certain lifestyle changes such as increased exercise and healthy eating.
+Your doctor may also recommend certain lifestyle changes such as increased exercise, healthy eating, and quit smoking.

 Warnings for Lipitor

 Lipitor’s effectiveness can be negatively impacted if you drink alcohol or eat foods high in fat and cholesterol, so make sure to avoid these during your treatment.
-Lipitor may also interact negatively with several medications, including anti-depressants, antibiotics, and birth control pills.
+You should not start, stop, or change the dosage of Lipitor or other medications without consulting with your doctor first.

 Possible Side Effects of Lipitor